Mental Health and Self-Care, a Therapist’s (Ongoing) Journey

 A Therapist's Story of Self-Care

-Flash forward to today, I distribute my time across multiple counselling offices, working with diverse clients on an even more diverse range of topics.
-When I began working in private practice, I wanted to be as available as possible, and so I blew my schedule wide open and made myself available to work every night and all weekend.
-Can you see where this is going?
+Nowadays, I distribute my time across multiple counselling offices, working with diverse clients on a broad range of topics.
+When I began working in private practice, I wanted to be as available as possible.
+I made myself available to work every night and all weekend.
+(Can you see where this is going?)
 I gave myself a limited amount of time to have any balance in my schedule.
-As I gained more clients, I soon realized that I needed some semblance of a weekend.
-So I started to give myself one day off from work for self-care.
-And then a second day off from work every other weekend.
+As I gained more clients, I quickly realized that I needed some semblance of a weekend.
+So I started to give myself days off for self-care and recovery.

-Working at this pace has never affected my ability to be a good therapist.
+Working at my current pace has never affected my ability to be a good therapist.
 Something that I’ve been aware of that helps me gauge my level of stress and my need for self-care are my stress signals.
 My stress signals include:

 • Irritability